booqable/wordpress-plugin/readme.txt

 The Booqable plugin is fully responsive and works with any WordPress theme, even alongside e-commerce platforms like WooCommerce.

 ### Steps to get started
 It's easy to get started with Booqable.
-With this plugin and a paid Booqable subscription (free 14-day trial available), you can start accepting reservations right away.
+With this plugin and a paid Booqable subscription, you can start accepting reservations right away.
 After creating your account, you can manage your settings, products, and bookings in Booqable.

 == Installation ==
 Install the Online Rental Shop in your WordPress admin by going to *Plugins* > *Add New* and searching for *'Booqable'* or -if doing a manual install- download the plugin and unzip into your `/wp-content/plugins/` directory.